igordejanovic/rustemo/docs/src/builders.md

 builder from scratch.

-To provide a custom builder you start with a type that implements a `rustemo::builder::Builder` trait and after that implements a concrete parsing algorithm trait.
-Currently, Rustemo is a LR parser thus you can use `rustemo::builder::lr::Builder` trait.
+To provide a custom builder you start with a type that implements a `rustemo::Builder` trait and after that implements a concrete parsing algorithm trait.
+Currently, Rustemo is a LR parser thus you can use `rustemo::LRBuilder` trait.

 Let's see how can we do all of this by implementing a builder that does on-the-fly calculation of the arithmetic expression.
 Start with a type and a